IronTooch-Archive/Jirafeau/CONTRIBUTING.md

 ## New Releases

+* If the release is not done for security purposes, freeze next-branch for at least week.
 * Compare the [»next-release« branch to »master«](https://gitlab.com/mojo42/Jirafeau/compare/master...next-release)
 * Add a list of noteworthy features and bugfixes to the README
 * Fill upgrade procedure in README